devans10/blog/src/content/posts/kubernetes-nginx-ingress-controller.md

 $ kubectl create -f prod_issuer.yaml
 ```

+*Note: This is an example of the short comings of the Kubernetes Terraform provider.
+This is a custom resource created within the cluster.
+So obviously there is not a Terraform resource available to set configure it.
+On the plus side, this is more of a cluster level function, just like the Nginx Ingress Controller.
+So I can configure these for the cluster, then still use Terraform to deploy the applications in the cluster.
+However, this feels less like Infrastructure as Code, and more like application deployment.*

 ### Create the Ingress

-First, I need to change the current service to my blog from a LoadBalancer to a ClusterIP.
+First, I need to change the current service to my website from a `LoadBalancer` to a `ClusterIP`.
 I edited the Terraform configuration for that resource

 ```
 resource "kubernetes_service" "blog" {